FinOps X 2026 · June 8-11 · San Diego

 FinOps Benefits

 Responsible for implementing and managing FinOps practices within an organization.
-They work to optimize cloud spending, improve cost transparency, and foster a culture of cloud financial accountability by collaborating with engineering, finance, and other teams.
+They work to optimize technology use, improve cost transparency, and foster a culture of cloud financial accountability by collaborating with engineering, finance, and other teams.

 • Systems Administrator/Engineer